 Gagosian.
 A name that needs no further introduction has its own share in the exciting local art scene.
-This industry heavyweight is now relocating – had a smaller space in Athens since 2009 – to a spectacular Art Deco building on the periphery of Kolonaki near emblematic cultural institutions such as the Athens Concert Hall.
+This industry heavyweight relocated – had a smaller space in Athens since 2009 – to a spectacular Art Deco building on the periphery of Kolonaki near emblematic cultural institutions such as the Athens Concert Hall.
 The new locations’ inaugural show with works of acclaimed American painter Brice Marden, inspired by the Greek island of Hydra and other themes, was on from September 24th to December 11th, 2020.

 Ileana Tounta Gallery.
 Opened in 1988 as the first multi-purpose art & culture center in Athens, it has organized over 250 contemporary exhibitions by Greek and international artists.
 Along with them, various events, including festivals, lectures, book presentations, poetry readings, theatrical performances, and concerts have taken place in this modern 2-level state-of-the-art space with the façade of an old factory, a short drive from Kolonaki.
 It is complemented with the latest technology equipment, an art shop, and an avant-garde street-food gourmet restaurant-bar called 48 Urban Garden, which features a gleaming custom-made airstream with a fully equipped kitchen.